ConradIrwin/showterm.io/README.md

 It's hopefully available on the internet at [https://showterm.io](https://showterm.herokuapp.com).

-Private server
+Private server...
 ==============

 If you'd like to run your own showterm server it should "just work".
-For small installations you can use the builtin server that comes with rails in a few easy steps:
+For small installations you can use the builtin server that comes with rails in a few very easy steps:

 1. git clone https://github.com/ConradIrwin/showterm.io
 2. Set up a database (I've only tested postgres), and add a config/database.yml